dmlc/tl2cgen/docs/index.rst

   It can convert any tree models that can be stored using the Treelite format.
   TL2cgen is one of multiple applications that uses Treelite as a library.

-  now an exchange and serialization format for decision tree models.
-Treelite  as a small library that's easy to embed in other C++ applications.
-* **TL2cgen** is now the model compiler, to convert decision tree models into C code.

 Indices and tables
 ==================